AntonKotorovych/visa-race-pet/README.md

 # Visa Race

 Welcome to the Visa Race - a fun project in which participants compete to be the first to receive approval from the consul and receive a VISA!
-This project is a simple web application built with HTML, CSS/SCSS, and Native JavaScript.
+This project is a simple web application built with HTML, CSS/SCSS, and vanilla JavaScript.

 The project was built using object-oriented programming paradigm, also my favorite MVC (Model, View, Controller) pattern,